Social history - Victorian Art and Artists

 He started collecting during the financial crash of the 1890s caused by the Barings Bank Crisis, when many 'good things' apparently came on the market (ref 1).

 Other collectors of the Victorian period included the soap magnate Lord Lever, Sir John Aird whose firm built the Aswan dam, iron merchant Andrew Maxwell (1828 - 1909) of St James Terrace Glasgow, merchant banker Robert Henry Benson (1850 - 1929), barrister and judge Sir John Day (1826 - 1908), Scottish accountant Alexander Young (1828 - 1907), and Australian born George Salting (1835 - 1909); there were many others.

 The McCulloch collection was inherited by George's widow and by implication her third husband the Scottish painter James Coutts Michie.
-A few paintings were sold following the Royal Academy Winter Exhibition of 1909 and with the exception of some family portraits by Sargent, the remainder of the collection was sold at Christie's in May 1913 (ref 1).
+A few paintings were sold following the Royal Academy Winter Exhibition of 1909, more in 1911, and, with the exception of some family portraits by Sargent, the majority of the collection was sold at Christie's in May 1913 (ref 1).

 An account of the sale, which took place over three days, was reported in 'The Times' newspaper on 24th, 30th and 31st May 1913 (ref 2).
 Below is a transcription of the newspaper articles which report some of the pictures sold, their value and who bought them.

 The format is generally: painter, name of picture, date, selling price, (buyer).

 The words are as reported, but we have altered the layout to highlight the pictures sold.

 A further record of the sale is a copy of the Christie's Sale Catalogue which is thought to have been marked up with prices achieved by the art dealer David Croal Thomson.
 This also provides an indication as to who bought the lesser known works.
 Click to read a transcription of the 'annotated' sale catalogue on our master sales index page.